k-norm/icav/README.md

 This was a project for my software engineering class.
-Over the semester my group and I developed this app using to DevOps and Agile methodologies.
-See below for instructions on how to run the app and view the wiki for our documentation.
+Over the semester my group and I developed this app using DevOps and Agile methodologies.
+See below for details and instructions on how to run the app and view the wiki for our documentation.

 # ICAV: Infrastructure Condition & Accessibility Visualizations